Automatic topography of high-dimensional data sets by non-parametric Density Peak clustering: Methods

 \section{Methods}

-\subsection{Topography of Probability density function landscapes}
+\subsection{Topography of probability density function landscapes}

-Data sets can often be described as realizations of an underlying probability density function.
-This probability density is defined in the space of the coordinates of the data, and is often characterized by the presence of several maxima, at times organized hierarchically.
-A synthetic example of a probability density distribution with these features is shown in FIG.~\ref{fig:Clusterexpl}A.
+Data sets can often be described as realizations of an underlying probability distribution whose density has support in the space of the features (coordinates) of the data.
+This density can be characterized by the presence of several maxima, at times organized hierarchically, as in the synthetic example shown in Figure~\ref{fig:Clusterexpl}A.

-The scope of our approach is reconstructing in an unsupervised manner the topography of probability distributions characterized by those features.
-A key step of this procedure is identifying the density maxima within the data set and the saddle points between them.
-We will show that the density peaks and saddle points can be automatically recognized by making use of the PA$k$ density estimator~\cite{FEwithoutCV} within the framework of Density-Peak clustering~\cite{AlexAle}.
-In the following, we first summarize the principles of the PA$k$ density estimator.
+The scope of our approach is reconstructing {with no supervision} the topography of {those complex} probability distributions.
+A key step of this procedure consists in the identification of the density maxima within the data set and the saddle points between them.

+We will show that the density peaks and saddle points can be automatically recognized by making use of the PA$k$ {(Point Adaptive $k$-nearest neighbor)} density estimator~\cite{FEwithoutCV} within the framework of Density Peaks clustering~\cite{AlexAle}.